bookingcom/perfsuite-ios/README.md

 This library is used in the [main Booking.com iOS app](https://apps.apple.com/app/booking-com-hotels-travel/id367003839) which is used by millions of users every day.

-We also opened the code for the similar [Android PerformanceSuite](https://github.com/bookingcom/perfsuite-android).
+We've also opened the code for the similar [Android PerformanceSuite](https://github.com/bookingcom/perfsuite-android).

 ## Pros